Speldosa/mido/docs/roadmap.rst

 ``send()``, ``receive()`` and ``poll()`` are thread safe the rest of the rest of the API will be as well.

-For ports that do actual I/O (MIDI devices, sockets, files, pipes etc.) it is always best for the port itself to ensure thread safety.
+For ports that do actual I/O (MIDI devices, sockets, files, pipes, etc.) it is always best for the port itself to ensure thread safety.
 It's less clear what to do for utility ports like ``MultiPort``.